Can you relieve your spine pain and get a good night’s rest? Sure, but some drugs might get in the way.

 (800) USC-CARE (800-872-2273)

-Many view sedatives as sleep aids because they help you fall asleep quickly.
+Many people take sedatives because they want to fall asleep faster.
 However, this doesn’t tell the full picture, according to Steven A. King, MD, MS, who practices pain medicine in New York and is a clinical professor of Psychiatry at the New York University School of Medicine.

 “When considering what’s good for sleep, it is important to remember that sleep is not a uniform activity throughout the course of the night, but instead, a series of cycles involving different levels of wakefulness,” wrote Dr. King in a blog for Psychiatric Times.
 “Just because a medication may put one to sleep doesn’t mean it will provide restful sleep if it disrupts the normal sleep cycles.”